 An arrangement well known and used in the professional astronomy is afocal off-axis arrangement with two confocal paraboloids.
 Hereafter it will be referred to as off-axis Mersenne.
 The two paraboloids are a beam reducer, with the secondary off-axis section being smaller than the primary.
 But for a telescope placed in the collimated beam produced by the secondary, it is practically an aperture expander.
 While most any type of telescope objective could be used for the imaging element, unobstructed one is needed for an overall unobstructed system.

-	For more realistic paraboloids' ratios (/2.5-3 parent mirrors), a small very-long-focus achromat can also be used.
-Inset bottom right shows field of such a system using 50mm /24 achromat to create, in effect a 200mm /24 (the Airy disc and spots are reduced by a factor of 2, except for the F-e-C spot top left).
+For more realistic paraboloids' ratios (f/2.5-3 parent mirrors), a small very-long-focus achromat can also be used.
+Inset bottom right shows field of such a system using 50mm f/24 achromat to create, in effect a 200mm f/24 (the Airy disc and spots are reduced by a factor of 2, except for the F-e-C spot top left).
 The field is smaller angularly for given linear size, but correction doesn't worsen significantly to the very edge.
 The farther off spectral lines are still bloated, but they matter little for visual observing (photopic polychromatic Strehl is about 0.96, in the "true apo" area).

 Stevick-Paul 3-mirror TCT bases its exceptional performance

 on the freedom from off-axis aberrations of a sphere with the stop at